Image Source: pcworld

 An Organization may have thousands of machines infected by a botnet and controlled by a C&C. It will include anomalous network traffic or erratic performance of systems.
 Considering in an enterprise reducing the number of hosts used as zombies, or the amount of data sent out are using HTTP, HTTPS or other common protocols, attackers trying to reduce detection.

 - Organizations can detect botnet infection on their networks using a set of network analysis and correlation with local system logs or investigations.

 - The most effective detection method for a large, distributed network is to use a dedicated network appliance that has access to all Internet traffic in order to identify suspicious packets.

 - Every machine should have modern anti malware software installed and updated regularly, ideally on an automated basis.

-- Every machine should have basic hardening done, such as removing potentially unwanted programs, and software, and should be protected by a host-based firewall or network firewall, or both.
+- Every machine should have basic hardening done, such as removing potentially unwanted programs and software, and should protect a host-based firewall, network firewall, or both.